 Data as of 2/28/23.
 Offers and availability may vary by location and are subject to change.

 Organizing inventory in a warehouse or manufacturing plant can be difficult, there are lots of moving parts and new shipments can add to the chaos.
 Having an inventory management system can make life easier for your business and employees.

 Enter Fishbowl Inventory.
-Fishbowl offers inventory management software that can easily integrate with QuickBooks to form a comprehensive inventory and accounting solution for your business.
+Fishbowl offers inventory management software that is designed around your manufacturing and warehouse needs.
+With its one-time purchase fee, you can get everything you need upfront.
 It’s not perfect, though, so here’s everything you need to know before buying Fishbowl software.

 Fishbowl pros and cons

 One of the biggest perks of using Fishbowl is you don’t have to pay monthly fees for your real-time inventory management software.
 That means you don’t have to worry about losing access to your inventory tracking if your business has a slow month or two.

 Fishbowl’s also very easy to set up.
 The software is easy to implement—especially if you sign up for one of Fishbowl’s in-house or on-site training packages (for an extra cost, of course).
 And for QuickBooks users, it’s relatively simple to sync data between your accounting and inventory management programs.

 Another thing we like?
 Fishbowl offers two types of products: one for warehouses and one for manufacturers.
 This gives you the flexibility to choose the right set of features based on your company’s needs—without overspending on a bloated system that delivers tons of options you don’t need.